StarScape/droplet2/README.md

 - Fixed bug where double and triple click were not getting selection formatting set correctly
 - Fixed bug where find and replace popover was not appearing
 - Minor tweaks to colors
-- Word count will display word count of selection when selection is range
+- Word count displays word count of selection when selection is range
 - Open file when passed in ARGV
+- Fixed bug where index in find and replace popup could become negative
+- Focus is no longer lost on editor pane when find and replace popup is selected

+### 0.0.3